-Cameron Cohen, a 14-year-old iPhone applications creator and philanthropist, and his family recently donated $7,500 to fund pediatric cancer research at Mattel Children's Hospital UCLA.
+Cameron Cohen, a 14-year-old iPhone applications creator and philanthropist, and his family recently donated $7,500 to fund pediatric cancer research at UCLA Mattel Children's Hospital.

 The donation was a combination of proceeds from the sales of Cameron's apps along with a contribution from his family.

-The ninth grader presented the check to Dr. Noah Federman, an assistant professor of pediatric hematology-oncology and director of the pediatric bone and soft tissue sarcoma program at Mattel Children's Hospital UCLA.
+The ninth grader presented the check to Dr. Noah Federman, an assistant professor of pediatric hematology-oncology and director of the pediatric bone and soft tissue sarcoma program at UCLA Mattel Children's Hospital.